Facility Assessment Report and Action Plan

 Meet with the facility team to discuss and agree on the operation guidelines for the facility and each area of responsibility (e.g., kitchen, irrigation, vehicle maintenance shop).

 It is important for staff to help develop the guidelines they will be implementing.
-Get commitment to the guidelines from those who are affected.
+Get commitment from those who are affected.
 A signature, memorandum or other written, voluntary commitment will help give the operator a sense of ownership.
 Without this commitment, the guidelines are likely to be ineffective.

 Getting staff commitment can be challenging, and their commitment should be encouraged with praise and rewards.
 Although behavior changes may be difficult at first, the changes will become routine over time, especially if staff efforts result in success.
 See sample language for a maintenance award certificate.